 1. Single product: It’s definitely a risk which an investor is taking while investing in Asahi.
 It is to be noted that with the demerger of green pigment to Aksharchem India Ltd, the risk is even more concentrated.
 An investor needs to take her own call.

 2. Customer concentration: again the same logic as above.
 It can be an advantage or disadvantage.
-Investor needs to take informed call.
+An investor needs to take an informed call.

 I expect the net profit margins to improve.
 However, if at all it might happen, then when it would happen is anybody’s guess.
 Management is good and I believe, they would also be having the concerns you have shared in their mind.
 Let’s see what they do and how they perform.”

 4 & 5: Amount of disclosures expected is a subjective interpretation.
 One may feel something is lacking and declare it poor.
 Other may like certain things compare it with other companies’ disclosures and have a different view.
 However, SME companies are always on a learning path and disclosures improve as they grow.
 Whether the same would happen in this case, only time will tell.